JBorrow/GoGoGadget/README.md

 + No warranty
 + No guarantee that it will produce convergent results
 + No guarantee that it will not blow up your computer.

+This script is not parallelized well, in particular the routines that generate the exponential profile are very lousy.